Social Media Guidelines and Procedures

 - The comments and postings on Durham Tech social media pages don’t necessarily reflect Durham Tech opinions, strategies, or policies.

 - Durham Tech accepts no responsibility or liability for any materials or content generated by users and publicly posted on this page or content on any website linked from this page.

 - Anyone who believes that this page includes inappropriate content should report it to the Durham Tech Communications and Social Media Coordinator, Nathan Hardin at firstname.lastname@example.org.

 - By posting content on this page, you represent, warrant, and agree that no content submitted, posted, transmitted, or shared by you will infringe upon the rights of any third party, including but not limited to copyright, trademark, privacy; or contain defamatory, discriminatory, or otherwise unlawful material.
 Durham Tech reserves the right to alter, delete or remove content without notice.

 - The content of this page is subject to copyright laws.
 Unless you own the rights to the content, you may not reproduce, adapt, or communicate content without the written permission of the copyright owner nor use the content for commercial purposes.

 - The content and postings of this page may be subject to the North Carolina Public Records Law and shall be disclosed to third parties when required by the statutes.
 (NCGS.Ch.
 132)

-Once a page has been created, the Social Media Manager must be notified.
+Once a page has been created, the Communications and Social Media Coordinator must be notified.
 The page will be reviewed and the administrator is notified if the page is ready to be posted or if any changes need to be made before the page is posted.